nextgis/docs_ngcom/source/ngqgis_connect.rst

 ~~~~~~~~~~~~~~~~~~

 * Add basemaps to QGIS via TMS;
-* Select in NextGIS Connect Resources panel Resource group to which you want to add your basemap;
+* In NextGIS Connect panel select Resource group to which you want to add your basemap;
-* Select in QGIS Layers panel a basemap which you want to upload to Web GIS;
+* In QGIS Layers panel select a basemap which you want to upload to Web GIS;
-* Press **Import selected layer** button on NextGIS Connect control panel or select **NextGIS Connect --> Import selected layer** in layer context menu;
+* Press **Add to Web GIS** button on NextGIS Connect control panel and click **Upload selected** or choose **NextGIS Connect --> Upload selected** in the basemap context menu;
 * If a basemap is uploaded successfully you'll see it the relevant Resource group.

-You need to be on **Mini** or **Premium** to work with basemaps.
+You need to be on `Mini or Premium <https://nextgis.com/pricing-base/>`_ to work with basemaps.

 .. _qgis_project: